Vision Health: What Is Age-Related Macular Degeneration?

 Treatments may slow progression of vision loss disease

-It’s a very common condition that affects many older adults: age-related macular degeneration (AMD).
+It is a very common condition that affects many older adults: age-related macular degeneration (AMD).

 Awareness of AMD has grown and so has the search for treatments, including at Scripps.
 No treatment can reverse AMD, but it can prevent the condition from worsening.

-“If you experience blurry vision or difficulty recognizing familiar faces, seek help right away.
+“If you experience blurry vision or difficulty recognizing faces, seek help right away.
 An eye doctor can check for AMD as part of an eye exam,” says Anne Hanneken, MD, an ophthalmologist at Scripps.
 “Treatment for AMD depends on stage and type.”

 What is AMD?